 Floating solar can be a benefit at vineyards with irrigation ponds for pumping energy and as an added benefit the solar island provides water conservation by reducing evaporation.

 Walter Hansel Winery

 Kunde Family Winery

 For industrial and agricultural operations especially, a benefit of locating solar panels on storage ponds is keeping valuable land area free for other uses.
 But a floating solar-electric system has even greater conservation benefits.
 By covering water surface area, a floating solar array suppresses algae growth, which results in fewer mosquito populations.
 And most importantly in our present California drought conditions, floating solar reduces pond evaporation rates—helping to preserve critical water resources.

-No matter how large or small your storage pond, you might benefit from a floating solar system.
-North Coast Solar is the USA representative for Ciel et Terre, and we can help you determine site-specific feasibility and economic benefits of a floating solar system, along with system design and financing.
+North Coast Solar is a USA representative for Ciel et Terre, and we can help you determine site-specific feasibility and economic benefits of a floating solar system, along with system design and financing.

 Innovative tracking technology allows solar panels to move the way sunflowers do—facing the sun.
 By tilting to receive direct exposure, a tracking solar system can produce 40 percent more energy than a fixed system.

 The tracking solar used by North Coast Solar is American made, developed in Vermont by AllEarth Renewables, and includes ground-tracking controls to obtain accurate positioning in any weather.
 And though the tracking panels can withstand winds up to 120 mph, they come with an anemometer that automatically lays the panels flat in high winds.
 Tracking solar can be scaled for large or small projects from a single tracker for a home or an entire “solar farm”.